The Jamneshan-Tao conjecture for finite abelian groups of bounded rank: Introduction

 The paper has the following outline.
 In Section \ref{sec:prelims} we gather some basic tools and concepts from nilspace theory and higher-order Fourier analysis.
 In Section \ref{sec:quasitoral} we carry out the first main step described above, and in Section \ref{sec:extend} we solve the nilsequence-extension problem.
 The proof of Theorem \ref{thm:bndrankinv-intro} (including the control on the final correlation bound), is given in Section \ref{sec:mainproof}.

-\textbf{Acknowledgments.} All authors used funding from project PID2024-156180NB-I00 funded by Spain's MICIU/AEI.
-The second-named author was funded by HORIZON-MSCA-2024-PF-01, AlgHOF 101202161, funded by the European Union.\footnote{Views and opinions expressed are those of the author(s) only and do not reflect those of the European Union or the European Commission.
-Neither the European Union nor the European Commission can be held responsible for them.} The third-named author was also supported partially by the Hungarian Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory Program (MILAB, RRF-2.3.1-21-2022-00004).
+\textbf{Acknowledgments.} This work was supported by project \begin{small}PID2024-156180NB-I00\end{small} funded by Spain's \begin{small}MICIU/AEI\end{small}.
+The second-named author was supported by \begin{small}HORIZON-MSCA-2024-PF-01\end{small}, \begin{small}AlgHOF 101202161\end{small}, funded by the European Union.\footnote{Views and opinions expressed are those of the author(s) only and do not reflect those of the EU or the European Commission.
+Neither the EU nor the European Commission can be held responsible for them.} The third-named author was supported by the Hungarian Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory Program (\begin{small}MILAB, RRF-2.3.1-21-2022-00004\end{small}).